Jacobite succession: Stuart claims in exile

 James II and VII, his son, James, the 'Old Pretender', and his grandsons, Charles, the 'Young Pretender' and Henry, Cardinal of York, never accepted the loss of their crowns and continued to press their claims from exile to varying degrees.
 They were supported by Jacobites in England, Ireland, and, particularly, in Scotland.
 The Jacobite succession, as a dynastic alternative for the throne, became a major factor in destabilising British politics between 1689 and 1746.
 Jacobitism was perceived by contemporaries to be a significant military and political threat, with invasions and uprisings in support of the exiled Stuarts occurring in 1689, 1715, 1719 and 1745.

 Internationally, the Jacobite succession had limited recognition.
 Only France, Spain and the Papacy acknowledged James II's son as 'James III' on his father's death in 1701.
 By the Peace of Utrecht, France and Spain switched their recognition to the Hanoverian succession in 1713, although France subsequently recognised James as "King of Scotland" during the 1745 rising.
 Even the Papacy withdrew its recognition of the Jacobite succession when James, the Old Pretender, died in 1766.

 With the defeat at the Battle of Culloden in 1746, Jacobitism was dealt a death blow and the Jacobite succession lost its significance as a dynastic alternative to the Hanoverians.
 Jacobitism went into a rapid decline and with the death of Charles, the 'Young Pretender' in 1788, the Jacobite succession lost what was left of its political importance.
 His younger brother, Henry, Cardinal of York, died in 1807 and the Royal House of Stuart thereby became extinct.
 With the death of the last Stuart, the House of Hanover was completely established as the only credible dynasty for the British throne.

 Line of succession after the Stuarts

-Applying primogeniture, the notional rights to the Stuarts' claim then passed to Henry's nearest relative, Charles Emmanuel IV of Sardinia, and from him on to other members of the House of Savoy, and then to the Houses of Austria-Este and Wittelsbach over the subsequent two centuries.
+Applying primogeniture, the notional rights to the Stuarts' claim then passed to Henry's nearest surviving relative, Charles Emmanuel IV of Sardinia, and from him on to other members of the House of Savoy, and then to the Houses of Austria-Este and Wittelsbach over the subsequent two centuries.
 Neither Charles Emmanuel nor any of the subsequent heirs have ever put forward any claims to the British throne.
 Aside from the brief Neo-Jacobite Revival in the years before the First World War, and a handful of modern adherents, any support for the Jacobite succession had disappeared by the end of the 18th century after it had been abandoned by even the inner core of its supporters.
 Although there are a small number of modern-day self-described 'Jacobites', not all of them support the restoration of the Jacobite succession to the throne.